Description

 - Record which size combinations perform best and repeat them in future schedules

-| Type | Size range | Material | Insert style | Main use case |
+| Type | Size Range | Material | Insert Style | Main Use Case |

 |---|---|---|---|---|

-| Wide salad box | Medium to large footprints | Kraft food board | Plain open interior | Meal prep runs and healthy deliveries |
+| Wide salad box | Medium to large footprints | Kraft food board | Plain open interior | Meal prep runs and chilled deliveries |

 | Deep salad unit | Extra depth for layered bowls | Rigid card | Reinforced base support | Events and longer-distance transport |